HaikuTeam/animator/QA.md

 State transitions

-I can trigger a state transition on an element in an event handler with this syntax:
-  `this.setState({foo: 1000}, {duration: 1000, curve: 'linear'})`
+I can trigger a state transition on an element in an event handler with this syntax: `this.setState({foo: 1000}, {duration: 1000, curve: 'linear'})`
-Expressions involving `foo` behave as expected over the duration of the state transition If I trigger another state transition in the middle of a current state transition, the active transition is clobbered I can trigger a _queued_ state transition on an element in an event handler with this syntax:
-  `this.setState({foo: 1000}, {duration: 1000, curve: 'linear', queue: true})`
+Expressions involving `foo` behave as expected over the duration of the state transition If I trigger another state transition in the middle of a current state transition, the active transition is clobbered I can trigger a _queued_ state transition on an element in an event handler with this syntax: `this.setState({foo: 1000}, {duration: 1000, curve: 'linear', queue: true})`
 If I trigger a _queued_ state transition, the active transition is not clobbered, and the state transition waits until the previous one is complete
 If I trigger a state transition on a boolean or string, the value of the state does not change until the end of the transition

 *The items below require special setup/access and are not required for normal QA.*

-Tracking/Analytics

-Mixpanel sends tracking events for various actions

-Logging

-The .app build logs to `~/.haiku/logs/haiku-debug.log` User secret credentials are not included in the log

 Errors/notifications